mid2SUPAERO/ecoHALE/openaerostruct/docs/more_examples/wingbox.rst

     openaerostruct.docs.wingbox_mpt_opt_example
     :layout: interleave

-The following are the visualization results for this problem (with the optimizer tolerance changed to 1e-8) using the `plot_wingbox.py` visualization script (located in the `utils` directory).
+The following are the visualization results for this problem using the `plot_wingbox.py` visualization script (located in the `utils` directory).
 This visualization script requires the `.db` file as an argument.
 For example, to use it for this example problem, from the example script's (wingbox_mpt_opt_example.py) location in the OpenAeroStruct `docs` directory, we would use: